matthewmorgan/gilded-rose-js-with-tests/README.md

 Gilded Rose
 ===========
 Hi and welcome to team Gilded Rose.
-As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
+As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.

 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.